bracerino/sdtrimsp-output-plot/README.md

 # sdtrimsp-output-plot
 SDTrimSP output analysis of depth distributions for simulations of ion implantation.
-Try the application online at: http://sdtrimsp.streamlit.app/
+Try the application online at: http://sdtrimsp.streamlit.app/.

+### **How to use the app**
+- Upload the output file from dynamic SDTrimSP ion implantation simulation containing the information about element depth distributions depending on the fluence
+- The app will automatically load the data e

 ### **Compile the app locally**